Astronaut828/FOS/README.md

 To get started with FOS:

 1. **Create an Account:** Connect your wallet to participate and start submitting your content.
-2. **Explore and Engage:** Browse through a variety of content and engage with a global community of free thinkers.
+2. **Explore and Engage:** Search for other addresses to follow and see their posts and submissions.

 ## Contributing